 These bizarre ice shoves observed on the lakes of Southern Ontario are not some marketing stunt to draw tourists to the area.
-These are actually a natural phenomenon that owes to thaw and high wind.
+They are actually a natural phenomenon that owes its existence to thaw and high winds.
 The gusts of 52 knots and above blow the broken ice and occasional boulders onto the shores.
-Ominous "ice tsunami" may grow as high as a lamppost and even overwhelm the retaining walls.
+Ominous "ice tsunamis" may grow as high as a lamppost and even overwhelm the retaining walls.

-The most popular spot for the stunning natural phenomenon is on Lake Erie shores, particularly in Fort Erie, Ontario.
+The most popular spot for this stunning natural phenomenon is on Lake Erie shores, particularly around Fort Erie, Ontario.
 However, it can also happen on Lake Ontario or any other lake in the province.
 Across the border, you may witness Ice Shards, a similar phenomenon with a different name.